-NPNT 1730 Pharmacology II
+NPNT 1730 Pharmacology II 3 cr.

 This course is a continuation of NPNT 1720, which is a comprehensive study of drugs; including pharmacology math, drug classifications, pharmaceutical preparations, site of drug actions and physiological responses of the body to drugs.
 Responsibilities of the practical nurse in relation to the care of the client receiving the medication will be stressed.
 Prerequisite: NPNT 1720.
 Co-Requisite: None.
 Day: Fa; Eve: Sp.
-Lecture: 3, Lab: 0. ◆
+Lecture: 3, Lab: 0. ◆ deviations from the normal obstetrical course and the sick child, including common deviations from normal for each age group.
+Prerequisite: NPNT 1410.
+Co-Requisite: NPNT 1420.
+Day: Sp; Eve: Sp.
+Lecture: 3, Lab: 0, Clinical: 7. ◆